PAIR-code/scatter-gl/README.md

 #### Parameters

-The Projector constructor can accept a number of parameters via a `ProjectorParams` object:
+The `ScatterGL` constructor can accept a number of parameters via a `ScatterGLParams` object:

 | Parameter           | Description                                                                                             | default            |
 | ------------------- | ------------------------------------------------------------------------------------------------------- | ------------------ |